BarryDigby/GSE37001/README.md

 ### Comments

-Once again the number of differentially expressed isoforms returned by the analysis (408) is substantially lower than those reported by the paper (7521!).
-This is likely due to the independent filtering method, apeglm methods employed by the analysis.
+The number of differentially expressed isoforms returned by the analysis (1600) is substantially lower than those reported by the paper (7521).

 Recreating this analysis was difficult, in the end I compromised by using `DESeq2`.
 Per the paper: